-Family Based is a voluntary service.
-A team delivered approach is utilized that is child centered, family focused, and family driven.
-The treatment team offers comprehensive and intensive services to empower the family to care for their “at risk” child or adolescent.
-The goal is to reduce risk of out of home placement and includes strengthening the family, improving coping skills, and being an advocate for the family.
+As a voluntary service, Family Based HOPE Network uses a team-delivered approach that is child centered, family-focused, and family-driven.
+Our treatment team offers comprehensive and intensive services to empower your family to care for your “at risk” child or adolescent.
+Our goal is to reduce the risk of out-of-home placement and includes strengthening your family, improving coping skills, and being an advocate for your child and your family.

 What makes HOPE different?

-Family Based service is available to its families 24 hours a day, 7 days a week.
-All clinical staff attend ongoing trainings to complete a three year curriculum for family therapist certification.
-Family Based therapists also at-tend specialized trainings to meet specific needs of families in the Fayette County area.
+This service is available to families 24 hours a day, 7 days a week.
+Our clinical staff attend ongoing trainings to complete a three year curriculum for family therapist certification.
+Family Based therapists also attend specialized trainings to meet specific needs of families in the Fayette County area.

 How are HOPE services provided?

 This is a voluntary service provided by a team of two mental health professionals.
-Duration is typically 32 weeks and requires authorization from the family’s behavioral health care plan.
+Duration is typically 32 weeks and requires authorization from your family’s behavioral health care plan.
 It requires community or in-home sessions 2-3 times/week at 1-3 hours per session.
-Services are scheduled with the family based on their availability.
+Services are scheduled with your family based on your availability.

 What to expect

-After a family has decided to receive family based services, the treatment team initially works with the family focusing on gathering specific information.
-The team works closely with the family to develop a comprehensive treatment plan, establish goals, a crisis plan and identify any safety issues.
-A family agreement that explains the length of service, confidentiality, outlines the treatment team’s and family’s responsibilities and discharge criteria is developed.
+Our treatment team initially works with your family by gathering specific information.
+The team works closely with you to develop a comprehensive treatment plan, establish goals, create a crisis plan and identify any safety issues.
+A family agreement is then developed explaining the length of service, confidentiality, treatment team’s and family’s responsibilities, and discharge criteria.

-Discharge from HOPE is based on the family achieving treatment goals and recommendations.
-During the course of treatment and planning, the team will assist in linking the family with other community agencies and programs for continued support upon discharge from Family Based services.
-Family Based is a voluntary program and families can choose, at any time, to discontinue the service.
+Discharge from HOPE is based by achieving your treatment goals and recommendations.
+During the course of treatment and planning, the team will assist in linking your family with other community agencies and programs for continued support upon discharge.
+Since Family Based is a voluntary program, your family can choose, at any time, to discontinue the service.

-Who We Can HelpChildren and adolescents who meet the following criteria are eligible for this program:
+Who We Can HelpChildren and adolescents who meet the following criteria are eligible:

 - Under the age of 21